arifian853/vite-gh-pages/README.md

 <img src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" height="100px" width="100px" />
  </p>

-A bit of simple tutorial to host your static page in github pages with gh-pages npm module.
+<p align="center"> A bit of simple tutorial to host your static page in github pages with gh-pages npm module. </p>

 ## 1. Install Vite
 Install vite in your project codespace with the terminal/cmd/git bash